-(1) They are attractive to work at because they are mission driven and they offer A do-good feeling from working at them.
+(1) They are attractive to work at because they are mission-driven and offer the rewarding positive satisfaction of helping others (or impacting an area) while working at them.

--If you approached a for-profit with as much direct experience as many nonprofit jobseekers do, you would probably be labeled a stalker or out for personal gain.
-Honestly, try telling a Finance Director at Gap Inc., that you watched them speak at a recent event, that you volunteered at their two last gala/events since 2021, met their personal assistant at an art show last week, read the last three publications they had written, that you are very devoted what they do, and really want to work with them.
-They will be either terrified of you, or feel you are too excited and somewhat desperate.
+If you approached a for-profit with as much direct experience as many nonprofit jobseekers do, you would probably be labeled a stalker or out for personal gain.
+Honestly, try telling a Finance Director at Gap Inc., that you watched them speak at a recent event, that you volunteered at their two last gala/events, met their personal assistant at an art show last week, read the last three publications they had written, that you are very devoted what they do, and really want to work with them.
+They will be either terrified of you, label you as desperate, or be skeptical that your interest is not sincere or too good to be true.

-– Nonprofits are different.
-You are expected to network in their area of expertise, read their works, meet their employees, and volunteer at their events.
-In fact that is fastest way to get hired at one.
+Nonprofits are different.
+You are expected to network in their area of expertise, read their publications, meet their employees, and volunteer at their events.
+In fact, that is the fastest way to get hired at one.
+Show your dedication and ability to do the exact work you are interested in.

 (1) Finding an entry point.
 Many job seekers feel they have skills that should qualify them to work at a nonprofit, but many do not.
 Find ways to gain immediate volunteering and real tangible pro-bono experience on your resume to show your experience and passion for working in the sector.
 Any level of volunteering can help to build your nonprofit resume.
 If you don’t know where to start, consider seeking help from the Volunteer Match, or Board Match to gain some valuable nonprofit experience.
 Joining a nonprofit board can also be a powerful way to gain leadership experience in the sector.